TP Information Security Policy

 Change Management – A formal and documented change control process must be used to restrict and approve changes to production systems.
 All application program-based access paths other than the approved user access paths must be deleted or disabled before software is moved into production.

-Testing – All company developed software must be security tested prior to production.
+Testing – All third-party developed software must be security tested prior to production.
 All discovered vulnerabilities must be remediated prior to release to production.
-All company
+All third-party

 developed software must be penetration tested at minimum on an annual basis.
 All vulnerabilities discovered during the penetration must be remediated.